© 2025 Texas Public Radio

 Boerne decreased its I&S tax rate by one cent for a combined tax rate two cents higher than last year.

-SCUC decreased its I&S tax rate by six cents to make the district’s combined tax rate six cents higher than last year with their VATRE.
+SCUC decreased its I&S tax rate by six cents, which would have made the district’s combined tax rate six cents higher than last year if their VATRE had passed.

-And Judson decreased its I&S tax rate by two cents to make their combined tax rate 4.5 cents higher than last year.
-The Judson school board temporarily raised their M&O tax rate 3.5 cents last year using a mechanism called disaster pennies.
-The VATRE would have made that increase permanent and added another 6.5 cents to the district’s M&O tax.
-Without the VATRE, Judson’s combined tax rate will be 6.5 cents lower than last year.
+Judson decreased its I&S tax rate by two cents.
+Last year, the Judson school board temporarily raised their M&O tax rate by 3.5 cents using a mechanism called disaster pennies.
+That means that, without the VATRE, Judson’s combined tax rate will now be 5.5 cents lower this year.

 East Central went out for a bond election in May, and will have an I&S tax rate nearly five cents higher than last year.
 However, district officials said they would have had one of the lowest combined tax rates in Bexar County even with the VATRE.